arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Testing the Modbus RTU Client and Server

 Once you have uploaded the Modbus RTU Client and Server code for each Opta™ device, we can open the Serial Monitor on the Client side to debug the communication status between the devices.
-If everything is working correctly, you will be able to see `Success!` messages after each read-and-write tasks as shown in the image below:
+If everything is working correctly, you will be able to see `Success!` messages after each read-and-write task as shown in the image below:

 ![Modbus RTU Client and Server communication status.](assets/opta-modbus-client.png)